arijitkroy/get-my-shirt/README.md

 🔗 [Get-My-Shirt-YOLO_Model](https://colab.research.google.com/drive/1ughT0yDnSG0hD1A4nJMxJVt3OPfKWq3t?usp=sharing)

 ## Project Overview
+###Problem Statement
+We aim to solve the losses of the ecommerce websites due to returns related to the size issue of the person buying the product.

+###Solution / Approach:
-"Get My Shirt" is a web application that predicts a user's T-shirt size from an uploaded image and then recommends T-shirts from a database of scraped e-commerce platforms like Meesho.
-The app leverages **computer vision, artificial intelligence, deep learning, and web scraping** to provide a personalized shopping experience.
+"Get My Shirt" is a web application that predicts a user's T-shirt size from an uploaded image and then recommends T-shirts from a database of scrapped e-commerce platforms like Meesho.
+The app leverages computer vision, artificial intelligence, deep learning, and web scraping to provide a personalized shopping experience.